simonheimlicher/heimlicher.com/content/_index/transformation/trajectory.md

 image:
   excerpt:
     resource: /transformation/okrs-vs-performance-management/images/*feature
+# Adding a parameter named 'link' will disable any other link in the content below
+link: /transformation/okrs-vs-performance-management/
 ---

 It’s not a few lucky punches — but rather what we do every day that determines our fate.
 But as with other widely-accepted truths, the actions of us humans unfortunately do not correlate with our stated beliefs.
 One sad example is the state of *performance management*.